Skip to main content

 and kits

 Mama beaver Chip has proudly raised three beaver kits.
-Two of her kits have gone to other zoos (beavers typically leave home at 2 years of age), but her son Timber still lives at Northwest Trek behind the scenes.
+Her kits have gone to other zoos (beavers typically leave home at 2 years of age).
 One of Chip’s kits, Maple, currently lives at the Oregon Zoo with her mate Filbert.

 What do beavers love?